-(3) Procedure

-(a) Solicitation of Proposals
+- (3) Procedure for Procurement of Professional or Personal Services - (a) Solicitation of Proposals proposals to the Purchasing Department.

-Purchasing will send the RFP to potential professional / personal service providers.
-Purchasing Agent will order advertisement of the request.
-The service providers will submit proposals to the Purchasing Department.
 Providers will not be required to propose fees in the initial response.
 Providers may be required to state projected number of hours or number of staff required to provide service requested.
 The Purchasing Department shall open proposals on the date specified in the request for proposals.
 Opening of Proposals is Confidential identified as such in the proposal, and shall not be publicly disclosed, but the proposal shall be open for public inspection following award of the contract by the Commissioners' Court as to the extent allowed by law.